-Part of this new housing requirement is already either under construction or has planning approval.
+51. Part of this new housing requirement is already either under construction or has planning approval.
 As shown in the Table below, housing under construction and with approval already exceeds the minimum required figure.

-Current constructions and planning approvals as at November 2017.
+Current constructions and planning approvals as at February 2018.

 Under construction The Monmouth 4

 Brunel Quays 2 44

 Gilbury Hill 2 26

-·

 74

 Planning approval Grenville Rd (St, Bart's Meadow) 50

 Duchy Motors Showroom 10

-60
+· 60

 New Housing Total 134

-The potential housing sites falling within our Development Boundary, discussed in Part Two of the Plan and identified and discussed in detail in the Annex of Evidence, can provide additional housing substantially in excess of this figure.
+52. The potential housing sites falling within our Development Boundary, discussed in Part Two of the Plan and identified and discussed in detail in the Annex of Evidence, can provide additional housing that substantially increases this figure.